 This is why Live Chat has become so popular because as we all know there’s nothing more frustrating than not being able to get in touch with someone at 2am even if they are a robot!

-Start chatting to convert more leads, close more deals, and provide better real-time support.
+Start chatting with your prospects in real time to convert more leads, close more deals, and provide better real-time support.

 Many entrepreneurs are worried about having their phone number out there but at the end of the day you need one so whatever you can do to provide one is a must.

-Always have a good contact form and messaging option on your facebook page.
+Always have a good contact form and direct messaging option on your Facebook page or social platforms.

 This and a phone number or social share buttons are essential to establishing a positive connection with your potential clients.

-7) Have a clear CTA (Call To Action) that leads users towards their destination.
+Website Essentials #7 – Have a clear CTA (Call to Action) that leads users towards their destination.

-There are many other factors which play into building a successful online business but these website tips will help you bring in traffic, engage visitors and spread the word about your business or blog.
+There are many other factors which play into building a successful online business, but these essential website tips will help you bring in traffic, engage visitors and spread the word about your business or blog.

 You can get an affordable legal bundle trusted by thousands of bloggers and entrepreneurs created by a lawyer here to make sure you are complying with all the laws.
 It’s simple and one less thing you don’t have to worry about!

-BONUS – Know the Difference Between http vs https
+BONUS Website Essentials – Know the Difference Between http vs https

 It’s also good for organic search too.
 Google states that switching your business to https:// gives you some points for ranking higher.